 Your credit history is detailed on your credit report.
 In the United States, three credit bureaus (Experian, TransUnion, and Equifax) keep a credit report for you.
 Creditors, such as credit card companies, report your borrowing and repayment information to these credit bureaus.
 This information is then included on your credit report.
 Examples of information on your credit report include:

 - The number of loans you have taken and their amounts

 - Your repayment history including on time, missed, and late payments

 - Financial events such as repossessions, foreclosures, and bankruptcies

 Your credit report’s information is used to calculate your credit score, a 3-digit number, which ranges from 300 to 850.
-Creditors use your credit score to decide if it is suitable to provide you credit.
+Creditors use your credit score to decide if they should offer you credit.
 This is known as your credit worthiness.

-You will get a credit score, often referred to as a FICO score (the most common type of credit score), when you have had a credit account open at least six months from a creditor that reports activity to credit bureaus.
+You will get a credit score, often called a FICO score (the most common type of credit score), when you have had a credit account open at least six months from a creditor that reports activity to credit bureaus.
 Banks and credit unions almost always report all activity to credit bureaus.
 Payday lenders and other alternative providers usually do not.

 Factors that influence your credit score are:

 - Always do your best to make your payments on time and pay at least the minimum payment every time.